brentscott93/quickform/README.md

 google sheets and email participants.
 Usually storing credentials and authentication tokens can be tricky in shiny apps so this was designed to hopefully *just work*.
-You will have to create the app and use it interactively once and do the so-called “OAuth Dance” but then the googleforms package will store the tokens in the ‘.secrets’ folder in the shiny app directory.
-Make sure to upload that folder when publishing to shinyapps.io.
-Additionally, to use {gmailr} you will need to set up a ‘credentials.json’ and manually move it into the shiny app home directory as the app will look for the credentials by using ‘credentials.json’.
+You will have to create the app and use it interactively once and do the so-called “OAuth Dance” and then {quickform} will cache the tokens using `cache = '.secrets'` in the shiny app directory.
+Make sure to upload all auth files/credentials when publishing to shinyapps.io.
+Additionally, to use {gmailr} you will need to set up a ‘credentials.json’ and manually move it into the shiny app home directory as the app will look for the credentials as `'credentials.json'`.
 More information on setting up [gmailr here](https://github.com/r-lib/gmailr).
 Additionally, {quickform}
-provides convenient wrappers for Shiny widgets that match the names from google forms (i.e shiny::selectInput -\> quickform::dropdown).
+provides convenient wrappers for Shiny widgets that match the names from google forms (i.e `shiny::selectInput` -\> `quickform::dropdown`).

 ## Installation